al0cam/dualNBack/README.md

 - [ ] Icons

 ### After 1.0.0
 - [ ] Maybe some form of statistics over time
+- [ ] Refine Randomness and sequences
 - [ ] Reactive
 - [ ] Button instant feedback if the response was correct or not
 - [ ] Button pulse animation